André Burakovsky: International play

+Burakovsky won a silver medal playing with Sweden junior team at the 2014 World Junior Championships.
+He scored three goals in seven games in the tournament.
+He joined the Sweden senior team for the 2016 World Championship in May 2016.
+Sweden failed to get past Canada in the quarterfinals, finishing sixth in the tournament.
+Burakovsky represented Sweden at the 2024 World Championship and won a bronze medal.
+He tallied eleven points at the tournament.

 Personal life

 Burakovsky was born in Klagenfurt in southern Austria where his father was playing ice hockey at the time, but grew up in Malmö, Sweden, his father's hometown.
-His father is Robert Burakovsky, who was drafted 217th overall 1985 NHL Entry Draft and played 23 games with the Ottawa Senators in the season.
+His father is Robert Burakovsky, who was drafted 217th overall in the 1985 NHL entry draft and played 23 games with the Ottawa Senators in the season.
 His mother is Pernilla Burakovsky.
 He has two sisters, Alexandra and Anna.
 His cousin, Samuel Burakovsky, is a professional footballer for Landskrona BoIS in the Swedish second division.
 He is of Russian-Jewish descent.